-Howe is 52 when he finally retires in April 1980, holding the NHL record for games played (1,767), goals (801) and points (1,850).
+Howe is 52 when he retires June 4, 1980, holding the NHL record for games played (1,767), goals (801) and points (1,850).

-1963: Montreal Canadiens rookie John Ferguson gets into a fight on the first shift of his NHL debut, but also has two goals and an assist in a 4-4 tie against the Boston Bruins.
-Ferguson gets his "Gordie Howe Hat Trick" while playing on a line with Jean Beliveau and Bernie Geoffrion.
+1963: Montreal Canadiens rookie John Ferguson gets into a fight on the first shift of his NHL debut, but also scores two goals and has an assist in a 4-4 tie against the Boston Bruins.
+Ferguson gets his Gordie Howe Hat Trick while playing on a line with Jean Beliveau and Bernie Geoffrion.

-1975: The longest consecutive games played streak in NHL history begins when Doug Jarvis of the Canadiens plays the first of 964 straight games.
+1975: The longest consecutive games-played streak in NHL history begins when Doug Jarvis of the Canadiens plays the first of 964 straight games.
 Jarvis starts the streak with Montreal, continues it with the Washington Capitals and ends it with the Hartford Whalers on Oct.
 10, 1987.

 1983: Regular-season overtime returns to the NHL for the first time since 1942.
 After Bob Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the New York Islanders an 8-7 victory against the Washington Capitals at Capital Centre.